ObolNetwork/kurtosis-charon/Readme.md

 ## Setup and Run

-Install kurtosis-cli by following the instructions [here](https://docs.kurtosis.com/install).
-Ensure you have docker installed on your machine.
 To set up and run the project, follow these steps:
-Below example runs a geth-lighthouse-charon-teku setup.
+Below example runs a geth-lighthouse-charon-lodestar setup.
 Follow the ```Makefile``` to run other combinations.

 Step 1: Run the following command to run geth-lighthouse setup: